-This easy banana bread recipe is the one you would normally imagine when you hear the words banana bread.
+- Banana Nut Bread – This easy recipe is the one you would normally imagine when you hear the words banana bread.
 It’s made with walnuts, instead of pecans, which provides an almost creamy nutty texture.
 If you want to make banana nut bread even nuttier, sprinkle some nuts on top before baking.
 This provides some extra toasty flavor.

-Banana Bread With Sour Cream, whaaaat….
-Believe it… moist banana bread recipe with sour cream is the moisture component with a zippy tang that just can’t be beat!
+- Banana Bread With Sour Cream – Believe it… moist banana bread recipe with sour cream is the moisture component with a zippy tang that just can’t be beaten!

-This quick and easy banana bread recipe with cocoa and chocolate chips fills the bread with chocolate flavor and complements the bananas superbly.
+- Chocolate Banana Bread Recipe – This quick and easy bread recipe with cocoa and chocolate chips fills the bread with chocolate flavor and complements the bananas superbly.
 This Chocolate Banana Bread Recipe is over the top!

-This one’s easy folks, make my Buttermilk Banana Bread, and you’ll be serving up the ultimate moist banana bread.
+- Buttermilk Banana Bread – This one’s easy folks, make my Buttermilk Banana Bread, and you’ll be serving up the ultimate bread.